rustprooflabs/pgosm-flex/docs/src/readme.md

 This project will attempt, but not guarantee, to support PostgreSQL 12 until it reaches it EOL support.

-The osm2pgsql version requirement is no longer relevant.
+The Docker image is pinned to osm2pgsql's `master` branch.
 Users of the Docker image naturally use the latest version of osm2pgsql at the time the Docker image was created.

+This project has not been officially tested on Windows.

 ## Minimum Hardware